 Whether it's Instagram, TikTok, or Youtube, it's hard to scroll through your social media feed today without coming across a promotion for a luxury item, especially if you're into fashion.
 With Instagram accounts specifically, you not only have leading retailers such as Macy’s and Bergdorf Goodman showcasing lust-worthy items, but influencers, stylists, personal shopping services (@classlesod and @threadsstyling, to name a couple), and brands alike are pivoting towards luxury models like never before.
-According to Statista’s recent report, the luxury fashion market alone amounts to $5.7 million in 2021 thus far, with an expected annual growth rate of 3.99%.
+According to Statista, the luxury fashion market alone amounts to $6.93 billion, with an expected annual growth rate of 4.9%.

-Brathwaite isn’t alone in this construct or understanding: her video, which currently has 120,000 views and over 200 comments, brings attention to the unconscious bias that we as a Black community can hold against one another and ourselves.
+Brathwaite isn’t alone in this construct or understanding: her video, which currently has over 121, 000 views and over 200 comments, brings attention to the unconscious bias that we as a Black community can hold against one another and ourselves.
 Intimately linked to our self-worth and self-value, these internalized feelings aren’t unwarranted, rooting from a long line of bias and prejudice on both financial and social levels.
-Traditionally, people of color have held the lowest levels of income and wealth of any racial group in America, with the average net worth of a Black family being about 10 times less than a typical white family as of 2016.
-With exclusionary laws put in place from as early as 1878, people of color were stunted in financial and occupational growth essentially as soon as they were able to pursue it.
+Traditionally, people of color have held the lowest levels of income and wealth of any racial group in America, with the average Black or Latino family only having about 15 to 20 percent the amount of net wealth as the average white household, according to the Federal Reserve.
+With exclusionary laws put in place from as early as 1870s, people of color were stunted in financial and occupational growth essentially as soon as they were able to pursue it.

 By purchasing items that carry societal weight, the Black consumer shares that they, too, can afford the luxury lifestyle—thus expressing financial mobility.